C’mon and Look at Me! Look at Me!

 - Twitter – even if your users are not, generally, on Twitter, it is still a useful marketing tool.
 Try feeding in a slice of the site via RSS.
 Just like with Facebook, this can expand the network of persons who know about your site.

-More Social Networks
+Look at More Social Networks

-- Pinterest – demographics skew heavily female and over thirty-five.
+- Pinterest – demographics tend to skew heavily female and over thirty-five.
 Got a restaurant?
 A shoe store?
 Wedding products or services?
 A women’s health collective?
 A feminist bookstore?
 Go to Pinterest – but only if you’ve got excellent images.

 - Got great images but less of a female-centric slant?
 Consider Instagram instead.